rust-lang/this-week-in-rust/docs/assembling_twir.md

 These are collected from the [Rust Community Calendar](https://calendar.google.com/calendar/u/0/embed?src=apd9vmbc22egenmtu5l6c5jbfc@group.calendar.google.com).
 We generally only feature events that are upcoming in the next 14 days.

+Most events include a meetup link, it's important to follow the link and check the date on the meetup page.
+If the date on the meetup page is different from the date on the calendar, the date on the meetup page should take precedence.

 ## Jobs

 This section is currently filled by requests on Twitter and incoming pull requests into this repo.